tytydraco/yessleep/out/My_sister_told_me_to_do_this_I_dont_know_why_I_dont_feel_so_well.md

 If you do end up reading this Devin I want you to do something for me please.
 The others disagree but I no longer care for their opinion.
 I want the world to know...
 In spite of our failings we have wrought the fire from Prometheus hands and created something truly marvelous!

 *p.s.
-I've drawn a picture with instructions explaining what I need you to do.*
+I've drawn a picture with instructions explaining how to do what I need you to do.*

 *p.p.s.
-Once you post your diary and this letter online, you can rest Devin.
-You shouldn't have much time left... just close your eyes, you won't feel a thing.*
+Once you've uploaded your diary and this letter, take a rest Devin.
+You shouldn't have too much time left anyways...*

 ***Love you always,***